 - A projector, mics, and chairs for speakers

 - Chairs and mics for the audience

-- Tables for signing in and water and food
+- Tables for signing in and food and water

-- Name tags
+- · Name tags

 - Signage at the venue to direct attendees

 Registering attendees

 There are plenty of online registration options the leader-ship team should research and consider using.
 Use social and traditional medias to market the teach-in, but be sure to have an official registration tool so that you can follow-up with guests about moving forward with your planned local action.

-Location

-Some possible event locations might include:
+Plastic Free!